GSA/ficam-playbooks/_piv/network/11_ama.md

 2. The user is successfully authenticated with the valid SAML assertion
 2. The other federal agency's application is configured to allow access to only those users who have authenticated using a PIV credential

-In this Use Case and steps, the user did **not** have to authenticate directly with a PIV credential to the other agency's application.
+In this use case and steps, the user did **not** have to authenticate directly with a PIV credential to the other agency's application.
 A federation model was used.

 {% include alert-info.html content="One example for viewing this implementation pattern is Max.gov.
-If you click on the upper right-hand Login button, you'll see the Max.gov LOGIN page.
-The bottom section allows you to click on an agency icon.
+If you click the upper left-hand Login button, you'll see the Max.gov Login page.
+The bottom section allows you to select an agency.
 Each of these icons redirects the user back to that agency's Federation Service." %}

 ### Authentication Pass-Through for Integrated Windows Authentication

 A federal employee authenticates to his/her agency's intranet using a PIV credential and attempts to access a local SharePoint site.

-- The SharePoint site is restricted to allow access to only those users who have authenticated with a PIV Authentication Certificate.
+- The SharePoint site is restricted to allow access only for those users who have authenticated with a PIV Authentication certificate.
 - All other users are denied access to the SharePoint site.

 The federal employee successfully accesses the local SharePoint site.